Skip to main content

-The ‘interim guidance’ that the EHRC issued after the Supreme Court’s decision on trans rights was transphobic, harmful – and legally wrong.
-We’re bringing a challenge in the High Court.
+The interim guidance that the EHRC issued after the Supreme Court’s decision on trans rights was transphobic, harmful, and legally wrong.
+Our High Court challenge achieved some clarifications but the judgment still ignores the legal and lived reality – so we’re preparing an appeal

 Case overview